hassani0393/cheatsheets/Docker.md

     docker container run --rm <imagename>

-To list running containers:

-    docker container ls

-To list all containers:
+Same commands only for stopped containers:

-    docker container ls -a
+    docker container ls -a -f status=exited

 To run a docker in interactive mode and assign a name to it: